| Workshop on Data Analysis and Data Mining in Proteomics

 practical and highly powerful tool for the proteomics

+research community.
 [1] Chris F Taylor, Norman W Paton, Kevin L Garwood, Paul

 D Kirby, David A Stead, Zhikang Yin, Eric W Deutsch, Laura